Key takeaways

 Strengths

-- Fastest inference — Consistently benchmarks as the fastest LLM API
+- Fastest inference — Consistently benchmarks among the fastest LLM APIs

 - Deterministic latency — No variance from batching or contention

-- Generous free tier — Low barrier to adoption
+- Free tier — Low barrier to adoption

 - OpenAI-compatible — Drop-in replacement for existing code